kazurayam/unittest-helper/docs/index.md

 ### Is "Current Working Directory" reliable for unit-tests? --- Not always

 I encountered some difficulties in a TestNG test case in a Gradle Multi-project.
-I expected that a call to `System.getProperty("user.dir")` would return the Path of sub-project’s directory.
+I expected that a call to `System.getProperty("user.dir")` would return the Path of subproject’s directory.
 In most cases, yes.
 It works fine.
 But sometimes it failed.
 See the following post for detail:

 -   <https://github.com/kazurayam/selenium-webdriver-java/issues/22>